Pop Up And Redirect Traffic - Simple Explanation

-Agressive angles are usually forbidden today.
-You should always find out in advance, what’s allowed or what's not because you can be banned if you use aggressive promo.
+Aggressive angles are usually forbidden today.
+However, you should always find out in advance what's allowed or what's not because you can be banned if you use aggressive promo.

 The goal is to attract user attention as much as possible.
-So use the ‘back’ button blocking feature, vibration, and sound, alerts, display of model and brand, date display.
+So use the 'back' button blocking feature, vibration, sound, alerts, model and brand, date display.

-Also, look for the better types of optimization as much as possible.
-It is worth extra expense you may spend as it also means the ability to have more income.
+Also, look for better types of optimization as much as possible.
+It is worth the extra expense you may spend as it also means having more income.